What Is COVID-19?

 What Is Long COVID?

-Rarely, some people have symptoms that last for a long time (usually more than a month), a condition known as long (or long-haul) COVID.
+Some people have symptoms that last for a long time (usually more than a month), a condition known as long (or long-haul) COVID.
 Sometimes these symptoms begin while a person is still sick, but they also can start after someone recovered or after they had an infection with no symptoms.
-These symptoms can include tiredness, headache, trouble sleeping, trouble breathing, trouble concentrating (“brain fog”), muscle and joint pain, heart palpitations, and changes in their sense of taste or smell.
+These symptoms can include tiredness, headache, trouble sleeping, trouble breathing, trouble concentrating (“brain fog”), muscle and joint pain, heart palpitations, and changes in their sense of taste and/or sense of smell.

 How Does Coronavirus (COVID-19) Spread?